Funny True or False Questions

 • sparks memories and personal stories

-• keeps the game social rather than competitive
+• makes the game feel more social than competitive

 Instant Download Printable Game